Youmna-Hammoud/counter-app/README.md

 - `index.html`: Contains the HTML structure.
 - `styles.css`: Contains the CSS styles.
 - `script.js`: Contains the JavaScript logic.
-- `font`: Contains the fonts used.
+- `fonts`: Contains the fonts used.

 ## Installation